 - Wednesday 3 April to Friday 5 April 2019: Children's Rights Moot Court Competition

 To register your university, please fill out the registration form.
-Registration closes on 1 November 2018!
+The registration deadline has been extended to Friday 16 November 2018!

 The registration fee for the participation in the CRM is €975,00.